Do Some People Survive Mesothelioma?

-Pleural mesothelioma is associated with a poor prognosis, but long-term survivors show newer, better therapies and specialized care are helping some patients live longer.
+A mesothelioma prognosis is typically grim, but long-term survivors show newer, better therapies and specialized care are helping some patients live longer.

 It’s not the statistics that provide hope, but words from survivors that reveal the strength and determination it took for them to outlive the typical prognosis.

-And although there is still no cure for pleural mesothelioma, current treatments are helping certain patients live for years with the cancer.
+And although there is still no cure for mesothelioma, current treatments for mesothelioma are helping certain patients live for years with the cancer.

-Survivors of pleural mesothelioma are telling their stories, providing insight into why and how some patients are survivors.
+Survivors of mesothelioma are telling their stories, providing insight into why and how some patients are survivors.

 “I tell people all the time, don’t just take what the first doctor tells you and accept it.
 That’s wrong.
 Get other opinions and see what is out there,” said Kathleen A., who was diagnosed in 2010.

 Some patients live longer because of the treatments they choose, their overall health and how fast their cancer grows.

 Because many medical professionals rarely see this cancer, it’s important for patients to find a mesothelioma specialist who understands the disease and knows how to treat it effectively.

 A multimodal approach that includes a combination of surgery, radiation therapy and chemotherapy has worked well for some.
 Others found success with clinical trials testing immunotherapy, which uses the patient’s own immune system to fight the disease.

 Another reason for varying survival rates is individual response to treatment.
 Some patients respond particularly well to a specific treatment, while others have little to no response.